 Memorial Park is located on Washington Blvd/Maumee Ave. with access off of Glasgow in Fort Wayne, IN.
-For more detailed location information, check out the General Park Map, Memorial Park Map or Driving Directions.
+For more detailed location information, check out the General Park Map, or Memorial Park Map

 History: Memorial Park is a tribute to the men and women of Fort Wayne and Allen County who gave their lives in service of their country during World War I. The land that was formerly known as the "golf grounds" and that would later be Memorial Park was acquired from Ms. Minnie Hill White on November 29, 1918, only eighteen days after the signing of the armistice that ended the conflict.
 Known for several beautifully sculpted monuments commemorating various participants and events in the conflict, it also includes a monument to aviation pioneer, originator of skywriting and Fort Wayne resident Art Smith.
 Smith Field Airport would later be renamed in his honor.

 WHAT TO DO

 Scroll down for more information about our park features:

 Thanks to the Warrior Breed Motorcycle Club for raising funds for an additional 71 trees that were planted in Memorial Park Grove.
 The trees represent the men and women from Allen County who died in Active Service during WWI.
 A total of four species were planted including: white oak, hackberry, elm and tulip.

 Dates Available: April 15-October 31